rnowotniak/jsekyll/README.md

 * additional liquid tags:  { % link _posts/020302-fasd.md % } { % post_url % }
 * files structure (other that Jekyll's _/post/YYYY-MM-DD-....) - what then?

+Caveat: JSekyll is inspired with Jekyll and mimics large part of Jekyll, but it is far from 100% compabitle.

 ## Not supported and not planned

 Simply because I was never using these in Jekyll: